 Same kind of fruit.
 In the case of grapes, all of the species and varieties of grapes.
 In the case of fruits other than grapes, this term includes all of the several species and varieties of any given kind; except that this will not preclude a more precise identification of the composition of the product for the purpose of its designation.

-Secretary.
-The Secretary of the Treasury or the Secretary's designated delegate.
+Secretary of the Treasury or Secretary.
+The Secretary of the Treasury or a delegate of the Secretary.

 Sparkling hard cider.
 Hard cider containing more than 0.392 but not more than 0.64 gram of carbon dioxide per 100 milliliters of wine, resulting solely from the secondary fermentation of the wine within a closed container.